 Follow up with providers who are required to complete a plan of correction will follow the DHHS Policy and Procedure of the Review, Approval and Follow-Up of Plan(s) of Correction (POC), Policy N. ACC002, Revision Date 12/10/2008.

 Failure to submit an acceptable Plan of Correction or substantially minimize or eliminate deficiencies will be presented to the Alliance Corporate Compliance Committee and may result in sanction up to and including termination from the Network.
-Access a presentation on Developing an Effective Plan of Correction as well as an Introduction to Quality Management.
+Access a presentation on Plan of Correction Training.

 Providers may request technical assistance regarding the Review or Plan of Correction requirements and processes from the provider monitoring team.
 Technical assistance will not include previewing provider information to determine if it meets compliance criteria.